gstanden/orabuntu-lxc/README.md

 * Fedora 22-35+ (tested on 22, 24, 29, 33 and 34)
 * RedHat 6.x, 7.x, 8.x

-**Note 1**:  Linux 6 support cannot be guaranteed due to de-support of Linux 6 by Linux vendors
+**Note 1**:  Linux 6 support cannot be guaranteed due to de-support of Linux 6 by Linux vendors.
+Still supported on a "best effort" basis only.

 **Note 2**:  SCST on Linux 6 cannot be guaranteed due to de-support of kernels older than 2.6 by SCST